Choosing a Birth Partner as a Solo Mum

 And suddenly, a deeply personal decision starts to feel complicated.

-This guide is here to help you slow it down, tune in, and choose support intentionally — whether that means asking someone, hiring someone, or deciding to birth without a support person at all.
+This guide will help you slow things down and choose intentionally — whether that means asking someone, hiring someone, or deciding to birth without a support person at all.

 This guide is for you if…

-you feel unsure about who should be with you during birth
+you’re unsure who should be with you during birth

 people are offering themselves and you don’t know how to respond